Sauted-Mango/PyBot/README.md

 - MAJOR:
   - convert current data storage method into a single database for ease of use and modularity
     > although the current method is a bit more platform agnostic and easier for an end user/average operator
+  - add documentation for both the main bot and formatting standards/recommendations for optional cogs

 **Potential Command Ideas**
    > These will be available as optional cogs in a separate repository for use in this bot